nicoborn/fhnw-app/README.md

 ### Scenario

-An expense tracker allows companies and organizations to keep an overview of their finances.
-Since receipts are easy to lose, this tracker app stores these important documents and hence provides a better overview of their expenses.
+The expense tracker allows companies, organizations and individuals to keep an overview of their finances.
+Since receipts are easy to lose and a transaction history can easily get lost, this tracker app provides an overview and the ability to add, edit, delete expenses and crypto investments.
+Users are also able to receive analytical data on their expenses and investments.

 ### User Stories
-1. As an online-shop owner, I want to have a Web app where I can track my expenses on my computer.
+1. UC-1 [Responsiveness] As a [user], I want to have a Web app so that I can use it on different mobile devices and on desktop computers.
-2. As an online-shop owner, I want to navigate through my and gain an overview of my finances.
+2. UC-2 [Usability] As a [user], I want to navigate through the WebApp and find all the functions in a easy way.
+3. UC-3 [Login to expense tracker]: As a [user] i can log-in after authorizing myself with a viable username and password.
+4. UC-4 [Dashboard] As a [user], I want to have a dashboard after i login.
+5. UC-5 [Register to expense tracker]: As a [non-users], I can register an account by entering my name and desired username + password.
+6. UC-6 [View Expenses] As a [user], I want to use list views so that I can explore and read my expenses.
+7. UC-7 [Add and edit expenses] As a [user], I want to be able to add, edit and delete my expenses.
+8. UC-8 [View investments] As a [user], I want to use list views so that I can explore and read my investments.
+9. UC-9 [Add and edit investments] As a [user], I want to be able to add, edit and delete my investments.
+10. UC-10 [Investment prices] As a [user], I want to be able to see the actual price of my investments.
-3. As an online-shop owner, I want to analyze my expenses by creating lists in a database and select specific expenses.
+11. UC-11 [Analytics] As a [user], I want to be able to see analytics on my expenses and investments.
-4. As an online-shop owner, I want to edit and create lists in order to keep my finances up to date and retain an overview.
+12. UC-12 [Profile] As a [user], I want to be able to change my name, email and password.
-5. As an online-shop owner, I want to create an account to access the Web app.
-6. As an online-shop owner, I want to log-in to the Web app to gain authorized access.
-7. As an online-shop owner, I want to edit my profile so that my profile is up to date, and the data remains securely stored.

 ### Use Case
 <img width="254" alt="image" src="https://user-images.githubusercontent.com/82437415/148421199-2feb4df0-920b-44aa-af2b-b19df82b785b.png">